Meeting Time: February 14, 2019 at 11:30am PST

 • Default_avatar

-HJ Yothers over 5 years ago
+HJ Yothers almost 6 years ago

 When I have been allowed to actually explain how Measure Y was going to work even the most progressive of my friends were against it.
 Sadly those who just went along with the idea that it was going to protect tenants and not how it actually would reduce housing didn't read nor understand the full ramifications.
 That measure only passed because it was on the face of it, the obvious progressive vote.
 However, since housing has already shrunk and people are scrambling, the city council calls for an "emergency moratorium" on rent increases.
 And then to follow with rent control for the .4% of OOs.
 The owners of these won't be able to stay.
 So THEY go.
 Who cares (according the tenant activist) they are just homeowners.
 Well, once they sell out, the NEW owner will have different set of numbers to get "FAIR RATE of RETURN" on his property.
 It creates a precarious position for the tenant.
 Oakland's future is upper middle-class.
 Have fun with your new friends!